Edited by Mike Aquino.

 Where Can I Buy Fake Goods in Hong Kong?

-Obviously, there are no shops in Hong Kong selling fake goods – at least not in broad daylight.
+There are no shops in Hong Kong selling fake goods – at least not in broad daylight.
 Instead, most sales are under the counter or via flying market stalls that set up for a few minutes in established markets before melting away again.

 The really smart sellers have taken their game online – reaching out to potential buyers through social media, then making the actual sales on Chinese retail websites like AliExpress and Taobao.